mgtracio/TypeScript/README.md

 Be able to call a function with any number of arguments, no matter how it is defined.
 This is useful to pass a variable number of parameters.

 ## Extensions
-Be able to extend the Language by creating you own extensions with Prototype
+Be able to extend the Language by creating you own extensions with Prototype.

 # Shortcuts to run
 tsc type-annotations/main && node type-annotations/main